DEQrmichie/odeqtmdl/README.md

 The odeqtmdl R package includes databases of TMDL information from non-tribal Oregon TMDLs and a set of functions that assist in assessment of water quality data against select TMDL targets.
 Currently the databases are incomplete.
-See each relevant TMDL document for the official record
+See each relevant TMDL document for the official record.

 https://www.oregon.gov/deq/wq/tmdls/Pages/default.aspx